nsrr/heartbeat-documentation/pages/manuals/ecg/5-05-02-02-locating-v3-v4-v5.md

 1. Proceed to mark the location of V4, which is at the intersection of the midclavicular line and the fifth intercostal space

-2. Proceed to mark location V3, which is equidistant between V2 and V4, and V5,
-which is equidistant between V4 and V6
+2. Proceed to mark the location of V3, which is equidistant between V2 and V4, and V5, which is equidistant between V4 and V6

 **<u>NOTE</u>:** Chest electrode positions are determined with respect to anatomical landmarks on the thorax.